sanketpandia/the-if-experiment/readme.md

 ### Now you may try out all the commands in the list.
 You won't be able to use cm_stats and pilot_stats.
 You should be good to go.

 ## Airtable_Configs
+- Contact @sanketpandia on your IFC to setup your airtable if you don't have a developer in your VA who understands JSON.
+You will be able to fetch the pilot stats like rank, flight time, etc from your airtable.